-The selection committee (made up of the ISEA president, vice president, and executive director) evaluate all nominations.
+The ISEA president, vice president and executive director evaluate all nominations.
 Please provide typewritten information for the following:

 The ESP Award was established to recognize contributions by a currently employed, active, ESP member for their efforts to advance the ISEA and ESP activities within the association in the following areas:

 All nominations submitted to ISEA will be evaluated on the basis of criteria stated above.
 The selection committee consists of members of the ISEA ESP Committee.
 The ISEA president presents their recommendation to the ISEA Executive Board for consideration and approval.
 Because the ISEA ESP winner is automatically nominated for the NEA ESP Award, all five of the criteria must be met and clearly outlined.